Everything Guide To The Best Way To See Chichen Itza

 ADO Bus From Playa Del Carmen To Chichen Itza

-There is one direct bus a day at 8:00am that cost 292 pesos.
+There is one direct bus a day at 8:17am that cost about 292 pesos.
 This bus takes 3 hours and 50 minutes.
 This bus leaves from one of the ADO Bus stations in Playa Del Carmen.

 ADO Bus From Cancun To Chichen Itza

 There is currently no service direct direct to Chichen Itza.
 Sometimes there is a bus leaves from the Cancun Bus Station in the downtown.
 Check with ADO to see if they start a service again.

 There are three morning busses that leave from Merida to Chichen Itza.
 The cost is 130-150 pesos.
 This route takes 1:45-1:55.

 Here is another option for getting to Chichen Itza by public transportation.
 If you are in Valladolid or spend the night there, there are colectivo vans that depart from almost next to the ADO station on 39th Street between 44th and 46th Street.
 These vans run all day with tourist going to Chichen Itza.
 They are more frequent in the morning and take about 40 minutes to get to the ruins.